 Abbey Delray is the perfect place to begin your personal comprehensive health and wellness initiative.
 Abbey Delray gives you the chance to strengthen your dimensions of wellness: physical, intellectual, social and spiritual, guided by onsite professionals trained to help you at every stage of healthy living.

 Abbey Delray’s recent multimillion-dollar makeover initiative to Renew.
 Refresh.
-Revitalize. has changed the face of the community in a way that not only supports heart health, but also comprehensive wellness at new and expanded levels—independent living, assisted living, skilled nursing, memory care and rehabilitation services—completing the community’s offering of a full continuum of care.
+Revitalize. has changed the face of the community in a way that not only supports heart health, but also comprehensive wellness at new and expanded levels of independent living, assisted living, skilled nursing, memory care and rehabilitation services on-site so residents can access a full continuum of care as needed.

 As Abbey Delray revamps its goals, you can too: